knpuniversity/oo/knpu/episode1/constructor.md

 So, why would you do this?
 Why would you add a name argument to the ship's constructor and force it to be passed in versus the setter.
 It's really up to you.
 In our case it doesn't make sense to have a ship without a name.
-And before that would have been possible had we just instantiated a new ship
+And before that would have been possible had we just instantiated a new ship and forgotten to call setName, then we would have been running around with a ship object that had absolutely no name.

+So sometimes, when you have required information you might choose to set them up as arguments to your constructor.
+It says "Hey when you create a ship you have to pass me a name" We're not forcing the user to pass a weapon power, jedi factor or strength because those all have a nice default value of 0.
+So it makes sense not to force those but we do force the name.

+When you back up I just want you to realize that the construct function is just like any other function, but if you give it that special name it is automatically called when the arguments are passed to it.